ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 - x[n] is the original discrete-time signal.
 - The integral is taken over the specified frequency range, which can also be defined simply as $R = [\omega_0,\omega_0+2\pi]$, making the integral $\int_{\omega\in R}$.

 What's that integral about?
-Hopefully we'll have a simpler interpretation of things later.
+Hopefully we'll have a simpler interpretation of it later.

 ---